hyperledger/fabric-sdk-java/README.md

  Before running this you may need to modify `common/configtx/tool/configtx.yaml` changing the 127.0.0.1 address that match your servers.
 For Docker environment OrdererDefaults Addresses 127.0.0.1 changed to `orderer` and Organizations AnchorPeers Hosts 127.0.0.1 to `vp0`.
 Repeat the Host's section to add second peer `vp1`

+### GO Lang chaincode
+Go lang chaincode dependencies must be contained in vendor folder.
+ For an explanation of this see [Vender folder explanation](https://blog.gopheracademy.com/advent-2015/vendor-folder/)

 #Basic Troubleshooting
 **identity or token do not match**